 But our soul isn’t dying.
 What’s dying is our ego.

 Our soul is always full of aliveness, joy, freedom, and love.
 It’s always expanding and connected to the Higher Power.
-But the problem is most of us are not in tune with our soul.
+But the problem is most of us are not in tune with our souls.
 We act from the ego instead and therefore, we suffer.

 The Dark Night of the Soul signifies the beginning of a shift in perspective from our ego to our soul.
 We realize that the ego’s perspective no longer works for us anymore but we are not yet connected with our soul.
 So we are stuck in between these two states and have no clear sense of identity or a stable home to reside in.